williamvigneron222/ecor1042projt9t9t9t9t9/README.md

 - `curve_fit` function

 ## Usage:
-&nbsp;&nbsp;&nbsp;&nbsp;Please refer to the user video provided to find detailed instructions on the use of this program.
+Please refer to the user video provided to find detailed instructions on the use of this program.

 ## License:
 MIT License